 Trucks are made to haul.
 Toyota Tacomas do so exceptionally well.
 With up to a 6-foot bed, there is almost no limit to what you can carry around.
-Bed mats are a great addition to your truck to help get the most out of your hauling.
+Bed mats are a great addition to your truck and one of the more popular Tacoma accessories that are added.
+The reason being, they help you get the most out of your hauling.

 Bed mats are great for a couple of things: they help keep things in place, and they help protect your bed.
 From the factory, the Tacoma bed has ridges that run the length of the bed, and the plastic material is textured.
 Both of these features help with keeping your load in one place and assist with other functions such as channeling rainwater.